 Hotel Vouchers: It has been estimated that approximately 176 families in Seattle leaving an abusive situation will use these vouchers.
 These vouchers are designed for emergency circumstances, which give women a chance to locate another safe place to live.
 Hotel stays range anywhere from days up to two weeks.

 Transitional Housing: When a woman is in a situation where she can’t return home, but can’t find affordable housing, traditional housing is a good option.
 The City of Seattle funds what it considers, “longer-term housing options,” where women and children can stay up to two years.
 Transitional housing gives additional support as families locate permanent housing.

-If you have been the victim of domestic abuse in King County or Snohomish County, you do not have to face this frightening time alone.
+If you have been the victim of domestic abuse in King County, you do not have to face this frightening time alone.
 A Seattle domestic violence attorney from the Law Offices of Molly B. Kenny can help you.
 We know how to gather evidence for domestic abuse and how to get this evidence into court.
 For more information on how we can help you, contact us today at (425) 460-0550.